jazzband/django-floppyforms/docs/usage.rst

 The form will be rendered using the ``floppyforms/layouts/p.html`` template.
 See the :doc:`documentation about layouts <layouts>` for details.

-Each field has a default widget and widgets are rendered using a template.
+Each field has a default widget and widgets are rendered using templates.
-Each widget is rendered using an isolated context containing all the relevant information.

-Default templates are provided and their output is relatively similar to Django widgets, with a few minor differences:
+Default templates are provided and their output is relatively similar to Django widgets, with a few :doc:`minor differences</differences>`:

 * HTML5 ``<input>`` types are supported: ``url``, ``email``, ``date``, ``datetime``, ``time``, ``number``, ``range``, ``search``, ``color``,